How The Opioid Epidemic Affects The Jewish Community

 Opioids are a class of central nervous system (CNS) depressants that are commonly used to treat moderate to severe pain following a major medical procedure, surgery, or accident.

-Common opioids of abuse include:
+Common opioids of misuse include:

 • morphine